iman-zamani/sudoku-Solver/README.md

 ```
 ./sudoku
 ```

-## Contributing
-Contributions to Sudoku Solver are welcome!
-Feel free to fork the repository, make changes, and submit pull requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.